Course Outline

 Description

 You will develop an understanding of professional issues relevant to working as an occupational therapist in contemporary practice.
 The course will explore essential skills for entry to practice, specialised and emerging areas of practice, sustaining a healthy career and contributing to the future of the occupational therapy profession.
-You will understand registration procedures and the functions of OT Australia and focus on enhancing your readiness to enter practice.
-Activities will include professional development, career planning, mentoring and developing a professional ePortfolio.
+You will understand registration procedures and the functions of professional bodies (OT Australia and WFOT) and focus on enhancing your readiness to enter practice.
+Activities will include professional development, career planning, mentoring, and preparation for entry to practice.

 How will this course be delivered?